 Shifting Shapes: how can local care markets support quality and choice for all?

-In conjunction with colleagues across the University of Birmingham and the Universities of Lincoln and Middlesex, the Health Services Management Centre has been commissioned by the Department of Health’s Policy Research Programme to research the quality and availability of care services provided by local councils in England.
+In conjunction with colleagues across the University of Birmingham and the Universities of Lincoln and Middlesex, the Health Services Management Centre was commissioned by the Department of Health’s Policy Research Programme to research the quality and availability of care services provided by local councils in England.

-The first part of this project will assess how far choice and good quality are available, looking at national information on the diversity of the care market, and then focusing in depth on what support and services are available in eight local authorities.
-This project will look at existing information on people's experiences of care services, and also interview people who design, support, run and use care services to find out whether services are diverse, good quality, and easily accessible.
+The first part of this project assessed how far choice and good quality was available, looking at national information on the diversity of the care market, and then focusing in depth on what support and services was available in eight local authorities.
+This project looked at existing information on people's experiences of care services, and also interviewed people who design, support, run and use care services to find out whether services are diverse, good quality, and easily accessible.
 Some people who use care services pay some or all of the costs of care (and are called self-funders), whereas other people's costs are paid for by the local authority because they do not have enough money to pay for care themselves.
-The research will include both of these groups, recognising that they may have different experiences of care.
+The research included both of these groups, recognising that they may have different experiences of care.

-The second part of this project will find out what works best when making care services more personalised, to help improve performance, quality and choice in England.
-The project focuses on answering the following questions:
+The second part of this project focussed on finding out what works best when making care services more personalised, to help improve performance, quality and choice in England.
+The project focused on answering the following questions: